Manila Commodity Exchange

-Manila Commodity Exchange/Makati Commodity Exchange (MCX) is a commodity and derivatives exchange located in Ayala Avenue, Makati, Philippines.
-MCX currently has 84 registered members throughout the Philippines.
-MCX provides a platform for trading of commodities, futures contracts and options contracts on various base metals, agriculture commodities, energy, and currencies.
-The monthly volume on all contracts is around US$12.6 million.
+Manila Commodity Exchange/Makati Commodity Exchange (MCX) was a commodity and derivatives exchange located in Ayala Avenue, Makati, Philippines.
+MCX had 84 registered members throughout the Philippines.
+MCX provided a platform for trading of commodities, futures contracts and options contracts on various base metals, agriculture commodities, energy, and currencies.
+The monthly volume on all contracts was around US$12.6 million.
 Defunct 20 years ago.